 Another element is what Dr SSempa describes as the “hypocrisy of the great Western empire”, which sees itself as the protector of people, but selectively intervenes were human rights are violated.
 He explains this further by making a comparison between the West’s response to events in Libya in 2010, and those in Nigeria in 2011 – which actually had clear evidence.
 He concludes that the intervention in Libya, in the name of “responsibility to protect” was most probably pushed by the scale of oil wealth in that nation.

 Dr SSempa advocates for Christians to focus on working corporatively with Muslims and Arabs, instead of continual strife and conflict at the cost of thousands of lives.
 The example of the harmonious co-existence of multiple religions in Kenya, even in politics, comes into this context.
 Dr Ssempa also exhorts for “independent” African nations to grow and develop “independent” thinking, as this will essentially give the continent total independence.

-Kudakwashe concludes the show with relevant biblical perspectives.
-Heart of Africa is broadcasted live every Wednesday night at 2000 hours Central Africa Time (British Summer Time) or 2100 hours Central Africa Time (British Winter Time), on www.morelightradio.com.
-It is dedicated to examining matters that affect Africa from a Pan-African Christian perspective, as we envisage the revival of the African dream.
+Kudakwashe concludes the programme with biblical perspectives.
+Heart of Africa is a weekly programme dedicated to examining matters that affect Africa from an African Christian perspective, as Africans envisage the tangible revival of their own African dream.
 Comments and questions welcome here or via twitter @HeartOfAfrica55.
 All rights reserved.